TickTeam/guide-tt/_book/How_to_create_custom_smart_list.md

 You can sort items by List, Tag, Date, Priority, Assignee.
 These Filters are flexible enough to help you generate your own Smart List.

-If you need to focus on only items you marked with high priority in TickTick, just choose “High priority”, “Today”, and “Tomorrow” in the Smart List filters menu to create a custom smart list which you can name "High Priority" or some similar name.
+If you need to focus on only items you marked with high priority in TickTick, just choose "High priority", "Today", and "Tomorrow" in the Smart List filters menu to create a custom smart list which you can name "High Priority" or some similar name.

 ![](customlisteg.jpg)